Joyel1441/DatasetHelper/README.md

 # DatasetHelper
-Python library to download bulk images for your next Machine Learning project (Additional features will be added to ease your work in handling datasets)
+Python library to download bulk images for your next Machine Learning project

 Contribute to add new features